tairasoul/YADMB/README.md

 simply install all the required packages, change your-token to your bot's token in config.json, and run node bot.mjs

+### notes

+seems to sometimes skip a song for no reason or replay it, got no idea why

 ### extra information

 ~~this bot stores all music played in a local folder, so it doesn't have to keep streaming to youtube.~~